Racism against African Americans: Post-Reconstruction era

-The Great Migration
+Great Migration

 In addition, racism, which had been viewed as a problem which primarily existed in the Southern states, burst onto the nation's consciousness following the Great Migration, the relocation of millions of African Americans from their roots in the rural Southern states to the industrial centers of the North and West between 1910 and 1970, particularly in cities such as Boston, St. Louis, Chicago, Detroit, New York City (Harlem), Cleveland, Los Angeles, Oakland, Seattle, Phoenix, and Denver.
-Within Chicago, for example, between 1910 and 1970, the percentage of African-Americans leapt from 2.0 percent to 32.7 percent.
+Within Chicago, for example, between 1910 and 1970, the population fraction of African-Americans leapt from 2.0 percent to 32.7 percent.
 The demographic patterns of Black migrants and external economic conditions are largely studied stimulants regarding the Great Migration.
-For example, migrating Blacks (between 1910 and 1920) were more likely to be literate than Blacks who remained in the South.
+For example, migrating Black people (between 1910 and 1920) were more likely to be literate than Blacks who remained in the South.
 Known economic push factors played a role in migration, such as the emergence of a split labor market and agricultural distress which resulted from the boll weevil destruction of the cotton economy.

 Southern migrants were often treated in accordance with pre-existing racial stratification.
-The rapid influx of Blacks into the North and West disturbed the racial balance within cities, exacerbating hostility between both Black and White residents in the two regions.
+The rapid influx of Black people into the North and West disturbed the racial balance within cities, exacerbating hostility between both Black and White residents in the two regions.
 Stereotypic schemas of Southern Blacks were used to attribute issues in urban areas, such as crime and disease, to the presence of African-Americans.
 Overall, African-Americans in most Northern and Western cities experienced systemic discrimination in a plethora of aspects of life.
-Within employment, economic opportunities for Blacks were routed to the lowest-status and restrictive in potential mobility.
+Within employment, economic opportunities for Black people were routed to the lowest-status and restrictive in potential mobility.
 In 1900 Reverend Matthew Anderson, speaking at the annual Hampton Negro Conference in Virginia, said that "...the lines along most of the avenues of wage earning are more rigidly drawn in the North than in the South.
 There seems to be an apparent effort throughout the North, especially in the cities to debar the colored worker from all the avenues of higher remunerative labor, which makes it more difficult to improve his economic condition even than in the South."
 Within the housing market, stronger discriminatory measures were used in correlation to the influx, resulting in a mix of "targeted violence, restrictive covenants, redlining and racial steering".
 A club central to the Harlem Renaissance in the 1920s, the Cotton Club in Harlem, New York City, was a whites-only establishment, with Black acts allowed to perform, but to a White audience.